 - Cables and connectors exposed to sunrays (UV in particular), external temperature and other weather conditions.
-This equipment is to be certificated for its application (e.g. solar cables).
+This equipment is to be certificated for their application (e.g. solar cables).
 In DC circuits single-wire cables shall be used with different colours for the two poles: red for positive (+) and black or blue for negative (-). - Switchgears and controlgear assembly shall be properly protected against temperature, sunrays (UV in particular), dust, salinity and all other weather conditions present on the site.
 Installation in a safe room is recommended.
-Their compliance to applicable standards shall be properly certificated (IEC 61439 series). - PV string combiner boxes shall be properly protected against temperature, sunrays (UV in particular), dust, salinity and all other weather conditions present on the site.
-Their location shall be visible without obstacle to their inspection and replacement of components (e.g. fuses).
-Their compliance to applicable standards shall be properly certificated (IEC 61439 series where applicable).
+Their compliance to applicable standards shall be properly certificated (IEC 61439 series).